 During a summer contract at a semi-rural community college, I taught the fundamentals of anthropological theory to students who were often the first in their families to go to college and challenged me to find accessible and creative ways of conveying complex concepts.
 Last but not least, a term teaching at the Presidio Graduate School, a sustainability-focused business school in San Francisco, introduced me to project-based teaching.
 Then followed 5 years teaching development studies at the University of Auckland in beautiful New Zealand, before coming back to Europe in 2014 (well, unfortunately not quite Europe anymore).

-My forthcoming book Creative Universities: Reimagining education in an age of global challenges, to be published by Bristol University Press in September 2021, is built around many of the ideas and practices I developed during those 20+ years of teaching.
+My forthcoming book Creative Universities: Reimagining Education for Gobal Challenges and Alternative Futures, to be published by Bristol University Press in October 2021, is built around many of the ideas and practices I developed during those 20+ years of teaching.
 I hope you enjoy reading about my writing journey.
 Please get in touch if you have questions or comments!